gon-uri/detach_rocket/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSD-3-Clause License.

 ## Citation